An international academic network for research, education and outreach in archaeological prospection

 Automatically produces ground control points for image georeferencing.

-It is based on the automatic image matching "ASIFT" algorithm, produced by Jean-Michel Morel and Guoshen Yu (http://www.cmap.polytechnique.fr/~yu/research/ASIFT/demo.html) as an implementation of the David Lowe's SIFT algorithm (http://www.cs.ubc.ca/~lowe/keypoints).
+It is based on the automatic image matching in Computer Vision (OpenCV with image matching 'contrib non-free' modules, optimized and compiled from sources) as an implementation of the David Lowe's SIFT algorithm (http://www.cs.ubc.ca/~lowe/keypoints).

-AutoGR-SIFT usually produces thousands of points in few seconds and this script lets you reduce this number to a more manageable one.
+AutoGR-SIFT usually produces thousands of points in a few seconds and this module lets you reduce this number to a more manageable one.

-It extracts geographical information from a geotiff file and it produces a .jpg with its worldfile.
+It extracts geographical information from a geotiff file and it produces a .jpg/.png/.tif with respective worldfile.

-Using the global digital terrain model available online, this scripts provides you with the facilities to extract X, Y and Z coordinates for each location in the world.
-It also allows to generate Agisoft PhotoScan, VSFM and sfm_georef points for photogrammetric 3D models georeferencing in complete automation.
+Using the global digital terrain model available online or a DEM provided by the user, this tool provides users with the facilities to extract X, Y and Z coordinates for each location in the world.
+It also allows to generate Agisoft Metashape, VSFM and sfm_georef points for photogrammetric 3D models georeferencing in complete automation.

 Thanks to Gribouillis and pyTony from the Daniweb's Python Forum and all beta-testers for their immeasurable support for the creation of some special functions in this software.